 Find a Clinical Trial

-The National Institutes of Health has published a web page, Understanding Clinical Trials, that offers a wide range of information that may answer many of your questions about clinical trials.
+The National Institutes of Health web page, Understanding Clinical Trials, offers more information that may answer many of your questions about clinical trials.

 The National Cancer Institute has a brochure to help patients understand the details of Taking Part in Cancer Treatment Research Studies (PDF).

 The NCI also created two videos that discuss the decision to participate in a clinical trial: